luke-anglin/hyde/_posts/happiness/2021-10-08-SecretsOfSandHill.md

 > So what matters most is, why do I as a VC want to back this particular team versus any of the x-number of other teams that might show up to execute this idea?

 Additionally, the **opportunity cost** must be considered.
-If they invest in your category, they have a conflict of interest to invest in any other great teams that might come along in the same category.
+If they invest in your categories, they have a conflict of interest to invest in any other great teams that might come along in the same categories.

 **Qualities of good teams**
 * Product-first